October 15, 2020

 It’s Time for Custom Configuration Management

 Instead of constantly putting out fires as config changes to one system unexpectedly break functionality in another, a cloud configuration management system makes it possible to identify — and resolve — configuration issues before the damage is done.
-To learn more about how these tools are helping cloud customers balance customization and reliability, visit the CloudTruth website at www.cloudtruth.com.
+To learn more about how these tools are helping cloud customers balance customization and reliability, visit us at https://cloudtruth.com/.